dabit3/full-stack-serverless-code/graphql/README.md

-# Chapter 3 - Notes App
+# Chapter 3 - Real-time GraphQL Notes App

 To run this app: